 What Is A Subfloor?

-A subfloor refers to the flooring that serves as the foundation in a building.
-Plywood and concrete are both common types of subflooring.
-Basements have cement subfloors and above grade construction typically has a plywood subfloor.
-Subfloor may also refer to the type of flooring already installed if you are updating the flooring.
+A subfloor refers to the floor that serves as the foundation in a building.
+Plywood and concrete are both common types of subfloor (in Australia yellow tongue is used instead of plywood).
+Typically basements, houses made of materials other than wood, and skyscrapers have cement subfloors, and above grade (above ground) wooden family houses typically have a plywood or yellow tongue subfloor.
+A subfloor may also refer to the type of flooring already installed if you are updating the flooring.

-For remodeling projects, some owners install the new flooring directly on top of the old flooring or tear up the old flooring before proceeding with the installation.
+For remodelling projects, some owners install the new flooring directly on top of the old flooring or tear up the old flooring before proceeding with the installation.

 Whether or not new floors should be installed directly on top of old floors depends on a variety of factors.
 It is important to be aware that installing new floors over the top of old floors can pose issues with the overall appearance of the flooring, the clearance of appliances, add additional height that can prevent doors from swinging properly, and add unnecessary weight.